The 1-Drink-Per-Hour Myth

 Cocktail Hour (Hour 1): The Surge

-Dinner Service (Hours 2-3): The Slowdown
+Dinner Service (Hours 2-3): Later-Hour Allowance

 Dancing & Late Reception (Hours 4-5): The Rebound